microspectrometer/dev-kit-2020/doc/embedded-c-design.md

  * void EnableSpiInterrupt(void);\n
  * */
 ```

-- This is better than nothing, but far from perfect:
-    - I have to manually populate this list
-- I might be better off writing a script that scrapes the project
+- [ ] write a script that scrapes the project for the `API`
-  for the `API` functions and makes a pretty output
+  functions and makes a pretty output

-2. order of function definitions must avoid "implicit
+### 2. order function definitions to avoid "implicit declarations"
-   declarations"
 - usually declaration is in `.h`
 - then calls always come `after` the declaration
 - but now declaration is in `.c`